 Pilgrim Manor is a senior living community on 10 acres in northeast Grand Rapids.
 Photo via fb.com

-Pilgrim Manor operates 55 Medicare/Medicaid nursing beds and offers 110 assisted living units on a 10-acre campus, located at2000 Leonard St. NE.
+Pilgrim Manor has 55 certified nursing beds and 110 assisted living units on its 10-acre campus.

 United Church Homes has 69 communities in 14 states and two Native American reservations.